mixstam1821/Xenia/README.md

 #### Loading the PNGs into Xenia

 The exported PNGs are already projected in Web-Mercator and carry correct bounds.
-Load them directly into the map via the **PNG Animation** card in the sidebar:
+Load them directly into the map via the **PNG Image Overlay** card in the sidebar:

 1. Sidebar → **PNG Image Overlay**
 2. **Choose PNG / JPG** → select the files from `backend/exported_pngs/`